 How is a knowledge graph updated when some earth-shaking event takes place?
 Is a search engine manually editing information in that knowledge graph?
 It seems like an area that could be using a machine learning element to automate it and keep it up to date.

-Another place that would benefit from machine learning would be generating featured snippets that answer questions people might ask at Google, and it appears that they thought it might be useful there, too.
-A Wired Magazine article from Monday describes how the sentence compression algorithms behind these featured snippets might be used:
+Another place that would benefit from machine learning would be generating featured snippets that answer questions people might ask at Google, and it appears that Google thought it might be useful there, too.
+A Wired Magazine article from Monday describes how a sentence compression algorithm behind these featured snippets might be used:

 Google’s Hand-Fed AI Now Gives Answers, Not Just Search Results

 At the heart of this approach is the crawling of a data store of news articles and other sources, with the help of a “massive team of PhD linguists it calls Pygmalion”, and the use of algorithms that are referred to as “sentence compression” algorithms that might generate answers to questions from sources such as that news sources for featured snippets.

 Continue reading “Answering Featured Snippets Timely, Using Sentence Compression on News”

 This summer, Google was granted a patent that describes how the search engine might rank events based upon data that might indicate the popularity of those events, without relying on things such as the number of links pointed to pages about those events.
 The patent involves ranking events that occur in physical locations.

 Examples of the kinds of events talked about in this patent include ranking events like music concerts, art exhibits, and athletic contests, all happening for specified periods of times at specified physical locations, such as concert halls, galleries, stadiums, or museums.